nens/threedi-docs/source/a_releasenotes.rst

 February 22nd 2021
 ^^^^^^^^^^^^^^^^^^^^^^

-- We now support QGIS 3.16 for our toolbox
+- We now support QGIS 3.16 for our toolbox.

-Download the latest version of the :ref:`3di_toolbox_plugin`

 Please not that the Modeller Interface is not yet upgraded to QGIS 3.16, we will do so when the QGIS repo's are updated.